adamsilver/fdpb/01-Register.md

 There's a few things to notice about the label:

 - The label is specific.
 It says ‘Email address’.
 Some sites will label this field as ‘Username’ which is ambiguous.
 We should design specific labels where possible.
-- The label uses sentence case because as John Saito explains in Making a Case for Letter Case[^], it's easier to read, friendlier and easier to spot Nouns.
+- The label uses sentence case because as John Saito explains in Making a Case for Letter Case[^7], it's easier to read, friendlier and easier to spot Nouns.
 - There is no need for a hint as the label is enough.

 ### Input type email